smgladkovskiy/3nplus1/README.md

 1. number it reached in the iteration
 2. time it took to iterate
-3. the maximum number of steps for iteration
+3. an amount of numbers in all iterations
 4. the largest number that was reached during the iteration
+5. ten most used while iterating numbers

+## How to run

+To run iterations to the number 10 with defined power, run:

+    make run MAXIPOWER=6

+To make run with profiling, use make command `run_profiled`.

+To investigate profiling data run:

+    make profile_cpu

+or

+    make profile_mem

+for CPU or Memory profiling.

 ## Current results

-As for now, algorithm counts numbers on 6 cores Intel Core i7
+As for now, algorithm counts numbers on 6 cores Intel Core i7 macbook pro:

-* from 1 to 10e6 in about 40-50 seconds
+* from 1 to 10e6 in about 1-2 seconds
+* from 1 to 10e7 in about 10-13 seconds
+* from 1 to 10e8 in about 1m50s-2m10s
-* from 1 to 10e7 in about 8 minutes
+* from 1 to 10e9 in about 17-18 minutes
+* from 1 to 10e10 already more than 3 hours...

-* from 10e7 to 10e8 already more than hour...
+it optimized to run from the beginning (1) to the end.
+So, iterating from 10e7 to 10e8 takes more than hour instead of couple minutes.

-Trying to optimize...
+Trying to optimize it more...